-If we default and the CCP cannot port the CCP Transactions and related margin assets (e.g. because a back-up clearing broker cannot be found or, ordinarily,32 because the relevant positions are in a Basic Omnibus Indirect Client Account) then we would expect it to terminate and net our CCP Transactions and apply related margin assets (or the CCP Transactions terminate automatically pursuant to section
+If we default and the CCP cannot port the CCP Transactions and collateral (e.g. because a back-up clearing broker cannot be found or, ordinarily 35, because the relevant positions are in a Basic Omnibus Indirect Client Account) then we would expect it to terminate and net our CCP Transactions and apply related assets.